Buffalo Niagara Voice Over Talent

 THE INTERNET HELPED ME achieve my goal of doing commercial and narration voice-over work nationally and internationally long ago.
 It was hard work.
 But I came from a city of hard workers (like those Buffalonians who helped build and host the 1901 Pan American Exposition, pictured above) - people who were committed to getting the job done, no matter what kind of work they did.
 My family and this city taught me what a strong work ethic was.
 I've not forgotten what I have learned from so many of my neighbors.

 THROUGH AUDIO'CONNELL VOICE-OVER TALENT, my voice-over production company, I have expanded my voice-over business to almost every English speaking continent in the world.
 With hard work, good fortune and my family's support, I've been able to provide my voice-over services to amazing brands as Kraft Foods, Papa John's Pizza, General Electric, PBS and Bacardi Rum, as just a few examples.

-FOR ME THOUGH, the foundation for it all started here in Buffalo, which is why Western New York is my home and my business headquarters.
+FOR ME THOUGH, the foundation for it all started in Buffalo, my hometown.